 SSLCertificateChainFile /etc/letsencrypt/live/example.com/chain.pem

-Save the changes and restart Apache for the configuration to take effect.
+Save the changes and restart Apache so the configuration takes effect.

 sudo systemctl restart httpd